Yaaasminnn/Kryptonite-Bot/README.md

 Issues:
 - when buying, shares are bought 50 at a time. however, value has a maximum limit it cannot surpass. when buying, if the value > max_value, it will continue charging the user, however, it will not raise the value at all. meaning the user can potentially pay much more than intended.
+- however, there are already limits onhow much a user can buy, so this is probably not a serious issue